10 Best Electric Griddles

 Storage Features: bulky for small kitchens

-Ease of Cleaning: easy cleaning, nonstick and removable tray
+Ease of Cleaning: removable top, dishwasher safe tray

 Cooking Surface Size: 10 x 20 inches